Dzenly/tia/readme.md

 My TODO lists are in 'inner-docs' project directory: https://github.com/Dzenly/tia/tree/master/inner-docs.
-After 1.0.0 release I am planning to create a github wiki page and create the site with engine documentation with search ability.
+After 1.0.0 release I am planning to create a github wiki page and create the site containing engine documentation with search ability.

 When I will finish to implement my general ideas about this engine I will create a tool like TestLink based on Node.js.